Events and meetings

 Book exhibit, bottom of Torre B

-The following exhibitors will be present: Aprende Japonés Hoy/Verasia, Brill, CHAM, Editions Chandeigne, Japan Center for Asian Historical Records (National Archives of Japan), JPT Europe Ltd, Kinokuniya Publications Service of London Co.
+The following exhibitors were present: Aprende Japonés Hoy/Verasia, Brill, CHAM, Editions Chandeigne, Japan Center for Asian Historical Records (National Archives of Japan), JPT Europe Ltd, Kinokuniya Publications Service of London Co.
 Ltd., Nikkei Europe Limited, Springer Japan, Taylor & Francis.

 Tuesday 29 August